Home Insights Marketing Performance

 The Real Failure Mode

 Studies consistently show that 70% of digital transformation initiatives fail to achieve their objectives.
 When organisations diagnose these failures, they almost always find the same pattern: the technology was implemented, but the behaviour was not changed.
+This challenge continues to affect many organisations pursuing digital transformation in Australia.

 This is not laziness or stubbornness.
 It is a rational response to a change programme that asked people to adopt new tools without helping them understand why, or building the capability to use them effectively.